Located between elegant Budapest in Hungary and Imperial Vienna in Austria, tiiny Bratislava (in Slovakia) beckons the curious traveler.

 Bratislava is one of those truly underestimated cities in Europe.
 A mecca for culture, Bratislava has so much to offer that one day is barely enough time to appreciate it.
 With a river cruise that begins or ends in Vienna or Budapest, a few nights spent pre- or post-cruise in Bratislava is well worth it.
 And besides, it’s only a short train or tourist boat ride between the three cities.

-Read about my recent Danube River cruise with Viking River, beginning in Budapest.
+Read about my recent Viking Grand European 15-Day River cruise that began in Budapest.

 I’m the editor and creator of CruiseMaven.com, a solo traveler cruising the world on waves and wheels, collecting recipes along the way.
 I hope my articles and photos entertain, advise and inspire you to travel the world without flying.
 Take a breath…stop for a local meal and a glass of wine along the way.